commerceblock/ocean-demo/README.md

 Initiate the demo by running:

-`source ./demo.sh`
+`source ./init.sh`

-To stop all the elements instances do:
+To stop all the ocean instances do:

 `./stop.sh`

+To restart all the ocean instances do (the signblockscript will have to be specified in the script):

+`./start.sh`

-The following aliases can be used to perform any command line operations available in the bitcoin/elements clients:
+The following aliases can be used to perform any command line operations available in the elements/ocean clients:

 * e-cli (main signing node)
 * e1-cli (client node)